-There are three entrances to Dubrovnik's City Walls, and the operating hours vary from month to month.
+There are three entrances to Dubrovnik’s City Walls, and the operating hours vary from month to month.
 However, crowds are best avoided by arriving later in the day.
-Walk the walls later in the day to catch the glow of the sun setting in the distance.
+Walk the walls as late in the day as possible to catch the glow of the sun setting in the distance.

 Lapad is one of Dubrovnik’s most famous beaches, second only to Banje.
 During the day, it’s a popular spot for swimming or sunbathing.
 At sunset, it’s the perfect place to stroll the boardwalk or sip a cocktail at a waterfront bar.